MichaelJ2324/sugarcrm-restv10-sdk/README.md

 You can easily add the Library to a project, by adding the Package to your composer.json file.
 <pre>
     "require": {
-        "michaelj2324/sugarcrm-restv10-sdk": '>=0.9'
+        "michaelj2324/sugarcrm-restv10-sdk": '0.9.*'
     },
 </pre>
-Otherwise you can pull down the package using
-<pre>composer require michaelj2324/sugarcrm-restv10-sdk</pre>

 ###Code
-Depending on your use, you can configure your Instance and Authentication credentials in the defaults.php file located in src/ directory.

-Otherwise, you will need to pass in your Instance and Authentication Credentials like so:
+With the library included in your project, you can instantiate the included SugarAPI object as follows, by passing in your SugarCRM Server and Authentication Credentials like so:
 <pre>
   $instance = 'localhost/sugarcrm/';
   $authOptions = array(